Melody-Lisa/Folded-Fairy/testing.md

 | Desktop | 80 | 96 | 100 | 100 |
 | Mobile | 73 | 96 | 100 | 100 |

+The hero animation on each page seems to impact the performance scores in lighthouse along with the images on the gallery page.
+Images have been resized but there may be room for improvement.
+Future versions of the site may require revisiting some of these issues to improve performance scores.

 <sup><sub>[*Back to top*](#contents)</sup></sub>

 ------